Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 Here’s a great example:

-This store’s brand identity allowed them to do it in the most aggressive way ever.
+This store’s brand identity allowed them to do this in a direct and engaging way.
 Full black screen.
 It’s definitely an attention grabber.

 8. Make Your Customers Laugh